 Mr. Bradshaw works with high school students, offering assistance finding the right college, choosing courses, insight on extracurricular activities, summer experiences, and preparing for tests.
 High school students looking for guidance with financial aid, applying to college, and college planning.
 Find out what it really takes to get into an Ivy League school by hiring Mr. Gerald Bradshaw.

 Did you know that Ivy League schools do NOT base their university admissions just on test scores.
 Acceptance into private universities consist of specific components when presenting a successful college admissions packet.

-Ivy League admissions review and consider application essays, teacher recommendations, curricula and outside activities.
-These extracurricular activities include: sports, involvement in humanitarian causes, music, clubs, jobs, and community service.
+Ivy League colleges consider key elements to choosing applicants over thousands of other exceptional applicants.
+Applicants of different backgrounds, bring to the table experiences, goals, and circumstances; all competing for acceptance.
+Essays matter, counselor recommendations, curricula and outside activities.
+These activities include: sports, involvement in humanitarian causes, music, clubs, jobs, and community service.

 Ask Mr. Bradshaw about the admissions process into ivy league colleges like Harvard, Princeton, MIT, Duke, Yale, Brown, Dartmouth, and the University of Pennsylvania.